 Our custom healthcare software development teams offer a distinctive approach to interoperability.
 They have the HL7 FHIR® (R4) Proficiency Certificate and understand the steps, manpower, and budgetary needs required for a complex integration process.
 It all starts with the right estimation to overcome the challenges of multiple systems and different formats.

 73% of unstructured patient data is still unavailable for analysis – Hyland Healthcare and HIMSS Media Study

 Are Health Organizations Ready for Interoperability?

-As health data exchange will be essential for all healthcare industry members in the next five years, most organizations are already working on their strategic interoperability plans.
-This includes dedicated teams for implementation, an architecture strategy for integration, and the necessary technology capabilities for advancing interoperability (API adoption, use of the cloud, dedicated I.T. resources, etc.).
+Health data exchange will be essential for all healthcare industry members in the next five years.
+Most organizations are already working on their strategic interoperability plans.
+This includes dedicated teams for implementation, an architecture strategy for integration, and the necessary technology capabilities for advancing interoperability (API adoption, use of the cloud, reliable I.T. resources, etc.).

-52% of hospitals in the U.S. can electronically find patient health information and 38% can use or integrate those data into their own EHRs, according to the Office of the National Coordinator for Health IT.
+52% of hospitals in the U.S. can electronically find patient health information and 38% can use or integrate data into their own EHRs.
+All according to the Office of the National Coordinator for Health I.T.
 The division within the U.S. Department of Health and Human Services explored the state of interoperability across the country.

-Organizational interoperability comes in play as both the US and EU advance with interoperability.
-First, with semantic interoperability, health IT developers can make sure that the different systems can share data in an organized way by creating a common vocabulary, and the additional layer ensures that the interconnectivity of digital health data can expand to a global scale.
+Organizational interoperability comes into play as both the U.S. and E.U. advance with interoperability.
+First, with semantic interoperability, health I.T. developers can make sure that the different systems can share data in an organized way by creating a shared vocabulary.
+The additional layer ensures that the interconnectivity of digital health data can expand to a global scale.

-Healthcare Data Interoperability Market size was valued at a global level at USD 2.2 billion in 2018 and is expected to rise with 9.2% by 2025.
-This stands as proof of the speed interoperability is picking up and that it will become a real pillar for the future of health.
+The global market size for Healthcare Data Interoperability was valued at USD 2.2 billion in 2018 and experts expect a rise with 9.2% by 2025.
+This stands as proof of the speed interoperability is picking up.
+Electronic health information exchange will become a real pillar for the future of health.